kimandrik/IDASH2017/HEML/readme.txt

 Dear IDASH organizers

-Sending manual of our final version of program on server.
+Sending description of our final version of program on server.

 We installed gmp, and ntl libraries in default folders.